jdhenke/celestrium/doc/paper.md

 GraphView
 * renders graph with data from GraphModel plugin using d3 libraries
-* provides update function to re-render the graph when it changes
+* provides update function to re-render the graph when GraphModel changes

 KeyListener
 * allows hotkeys to fire events from any plugin